Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `GET api/v1/protected/sites/:site_id/stewardship_activities`

 Returns all the recorded stewardship activities for the indicated site.
+Will be sorted by id from high to low, meaning the most recent activity is the first entry in the array.

 #### Request Body